 Of course, if you think the 1500MW threshold is too high and it should

-really be around 500MW, that’s another story – but I think this is
+really be around 500MW, that’s another story.
+However, I think 1500MW is

-was originally approved by the Standards Drafting Team[iii].
+appropriate.
+In fact, it’s actually a lot lower than the 2200MW that was originally approved by the Standards Drafting Team[iii].

 brought down by a cyber attack, this would most likely not have a BES